Are you a homeroom mom, PTA parent or a new teacher? Read on for everything you need to throw an Epic Classroom Halloween Party!

 You can have them make small batches of it and put them in containers from the Dollar store or just sandwich bags.
 In addition, you can add glitter or Halloween confetti.
 Make sure they know not to play with the slime on the bus ride home.

-For more info about playing games during a party, check out my 10 Tips For A Volunteering (Super) Mom.
+For more info about playing games during a party, check out the best 10 Tips For A Classroom Parent.
 It includes tips for any classroom party like getting the kids’ attention, making game stations, and keeping track of time.

 Kids love a classroom party souvenir—that’s why crafts are always a hit!
 All of the crafts I have on Crafting Jeannie come with a free template and are designed specifically for a group of kids.
 So any craft you find here will be perfect for your Halloween Party.